 November 2017: Created my first digital product

 In November 2017 I launched first very first digital product, it was a 2018 digital year planner, which bought me a total of £328.
-I’m not sure how that number sounds to you, maybe it’s low, maybe it’s high but I was over the moon with this result!
-I created something I loved and my readers wanted to buy it!
+I was over the moon with this result, I had created something I loved and my readers wanted to buy it.
 And as this was a digital product, it meant that it didn’t cost me anything to create!

 I created the product on a word document and converted it into a PDF.
 I then sold the product on Magento which is an online e-commerce platform.
 Magento was extremely difficult to set up, thank goodness I had Ash to help me (he works in IT).
 The reasons why I set up my online shop with Magento instead of Etsy was to avoid seller fees.
 I eventually switched to WooCommerce.
 More on this later.